 My suggestion: avoid criticising yourself when you have such thoughts.
-Don’t let shame and guilt intrude.
-They do not prevent the thoughts from recurring.
+Don’t let shame and guilt intrude, because shame and guilt will not prevent those thoughts from recurring.
 Instead, give yourself permission to have those thoughts.
-Give your thoughts permission to be, and you can observe them without judgement.
+Give your thoughts permission to be.
+Observe them without judgement.

 The thoughts will ‘feel heard’.
 They will haunt you less, and their weight on you will diminish.

 Do you remember Alice in Farmer Brown’s paddock?
 Emotions visited Alice and she gave them permission to stay with her.
 She listened to what they had to say, and when they felt heard, they left.
 In the same way, give yourself permission to have any thought that comes to you.

 ‘I, . . . (your name) . . . officially give myself permission to allow any thought to come to me, no matter how unwanted it might be.
 I will hear what it has to say.
 Then, if I choose, I will ask it to leave.’

 Ask it to leave?
 How do we ask a thought to leave?